 Arriving at an answer is not the point of the koan.
 It’s more about realizing that we sometimes cannot find a satisfying solution or end to something.
 Accepting such a reality is what helps us become more at peace.

 When it comes to meditation, the experience doesn’t have to be the same for everyone.
 Though some people find that some quiet time works best for them, others will discover mindfulness through other forms.
-We can meditate through laughter, dance, philosophical riddles, and through activities that we already partake in daily.
+We can meditate through laughter, dance, philosophical riddles, and activities that we already partake in daily.